-Best Oscillating Multi-Tool 2026: DeWalt DCS356B (20,000 OPM) + 4 Picks by Trade
+Best Oscillating Multi-Tools 2026: DeWalt DCS356B Wins

 An oscillating multi-tool is the problem-solver that fills gaps between dedicated power tools.
 It cuts, sands, scrapes, and grinds in tight spaces where circular saws, reciprocating saws, and rotary tools cannot physically reach.
 For contractors, that means flush-cutting door casings for flooring transitions, removing old grout, cutting openings in drywall for electrical boxes, trimming shims, scraping adhesive residue, and dozens of other detail tasks that would otherwise require hand tools and significantly more time.
 The oscillating action — a small-arc side-to-side vibration rather than a spinning motion — makes controlled, precise cuts possible against existing surfaces without damaging adjacent material.